What is hay fever?

 - a runny nose

-Hay fever usually begins in childhood or during the teenage years, but you can acquire it at any age.
-It affects nearly to 1 in 5 Australians at some point in their life, and is more likely to occur if there is a family history of allergies – particularly asthma or eczema.
-In fact, hay fever and asthma share many of their risk and trigger factors including a genetic predisposition to develop allergic reactions.
+Hay fever usually begins in childhood or during the teenage years, but you can develop it at any age.
+It affects nearly 1 in 5 Australians at some point in their life, and is more likely to occur if there is a family history of allergies — particularly asthma or eczema.
+In fact, hay fever and asthma may be caused by the same genes and share many of the same triggers.

 Most people are able to relieve their symptoms with treatment — at least to a certain extent.

 Speak with your doctor if your symptoms are troublesome as you may require prescription medication.

 If you are still concerned about your hay fever, check your symptoms with healthdirect’s online Symptom Checker to get advice on when to seek medical attention.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).